newrelic/newrelic-telemetry-sdk-specs/capabilities.md

 ## Metrics

 The Telemetry SDK implements the New Relic Metric Data Model.
-For detailed information about the Metric model, please see the [public docs](link_to_documentation).

 The SDK must support two primary use cases:
 1. It must be possible to construct them with